-Our positive and purposeful learning environment is based upon good relationships, good communication and trust.
-We believe learning should:
+Our positive and purposeful learning environment is based upon positive relationships, good communication and trust.

+Our learning environment:

-- encourage learners to demonstrate their understanding - allow learners positive and varied opportunities to practise and improve - provide regular opportunities for review and reflection - include timely and accurate feedback - cater for different thinking and learning styles - e respond to the interests of pupils whist also broadening their experiences and understanding of the world around them - provide opportunities for learners to use, develop and identify the full range of Learning to Learn muscles - provide opportunities for learning for understanding through performance of high challenge, low stress, open- ended tasks - provide opportunities for independent learning and independent thinking.
+- encourages learners to demonstrate their understanding - allows learners positive and varied opportunities to practise and improve - provides regular opportunities for review and reflection - includes timely and accurate feedback - caters for different thinking and learning styles - responds to the interests of pupils whist also broadening their experiences and understanding of the world around them - provides opportunities for learners to use, develop and identify the full range of Learning to Learn muscles - provides opportunities for learning for understanding through performance of high challenge, low stress, open- ended tasks - provides opportunities for independent learning and independent thinking.